-Separation & Divorce Law
+Separation & Divorce Lawyer Ottawa

 Resolving the Issues Related to Divorce and Separation

-The lawyers in our family law practice group know there is no one-size-fits-all remedy for Ottawa and Eastern Ontario family members.
+The divorce lawyers in our family law practice group know there is no one-size-fits-all remedy for Ottawa and Eastern Ontario family members.
 Our experience allows us to work with clients to devise a plan that meets their long- and short-term goals.
 We use alternative dispute methods and creative settlement options to resolve divorce and separation issues such as custody and access, child and spousal support, and division of property and assets (equalization).

 Our work is regularly well received by clients, who see the tangible results of our legal advice and guidance.
 Our family lawyers are familiar with the family court system in Ontario and are always prepared to explore every legal option to help our clients achieve their priorities for their family’s future.